Kotlin/kotlinx.coroutines/docs/flow.md

 ### Flow completion

-When flow collection completes (normally or exceptionally) it may be needed to execute some action.
+When flow collection completes (normally or exceptionally) it may need to execute an action.
-As you might have already noticed, it also can be done in two ways: imperative and declarative.
+As you may have already noticed, it can be done in two ways: imperative or declarative.

 #### Imperative finally block

-In addition to `try`/`catch`, a collector can also use `finally` block to execute an action upon `collect` completion.
+In addition to `try`/`catch`, a collector can also use a `finally` block to execute an action upon `collect` completion.

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">